 PuTTY users, are able to manually set the "KeepAlive" message by doing the following:

 - Type your hostname or IP address in the field provided.

 - On the left side of the screen, select Connection from the list of configuration options.

 - Set the number of seconds between keepalives to 10.

 Mac users can update the `~/etc/ssh/ssh_config` file to include:

 If you do not want to modify your `ssh_config` file, you can append your ssh command like so:

 How do I connect to a network in the OpenStack Lab?

 When you log into the Horizon web GUI in an OpenStack Lab, you will not automatically see a network.
 You will need to select the correct tenant at the top after logging in.

-When you log in, a project called "invisible_to_admin" is usually selected.
-In order to connect to a network, you will need to use the dropdown and select ‘demo’, which has access to the networks needed for the lab.
+When you log in, a project called invisible_to_admin is usually automatically selected.
+In order to connect to a network, you will need to use the dropdown and select demo, which has access to the networks needed for the lab.